-- To ensure that the Behaviour Policy is operating effectively, supporting students and staff where needed and communicating with parents where needed. - To support staff in maintaining disruption-free classrooms through the SLT removal protocols. - To ensure efficient logging of all rewards/sanctions and the subsequent notification of parents. - To liaise with Progress Leaders, Year Teams and the Learning Support Unit in response to incidents, to plan provision and to provide feedback from monitoring the data at student, year and departmental level. - To model excellent practice in using the The Becket Way Promoting Positive Behaviour guidelines.
-Including student interactions, logging of sanctions/rewards and upholding of the policy's ethos. - To ensure all the appropriate procedures are followed in relation to incidents that occurs with students in their year group, supporting the Progress Leader. - To regularly monitor repeated negative behaviour and action taken within their assigned Year Group(s). - To regularly monitor and support the Damascus Centre, Reflection Centre and Removal Room - To communicate action taken to the relevant staff. - To review the policy and ensure any changes are communicated with all stakeholders.

-4.7 The expectations of the Governing Body:
+- To ensure that the Behaviour Policy is operating effectively, supporting students and staff where needed and communicating with parents where needed. - To support staff in maintaining disruption-free classrooms through the SLT removal protocols. - To ensure efficient logging of all rewards/sanctions and the subsequent notification of parents. - To liaise with Progress Leaders, Year Teams and the Learning Support Unit in response to incidents, to plan provision and to provide feedback from monitoring the data at student, year and departmental level.
+Data analysis takes place at regular intervals in order to track trends, effectiveness of interventions, hotspots and ensure equitable treatment across student demographics. - To model excellent practice in using the The Becket Way Promoting Positive Behaviour guidelines.
+Including student interactions, logging of sanctions/rewards and upholding of the policy's ethos. - To ensure all the appropriate procedures are followed in relation to incidents that occurs with students in their year group, supporting the Progress Leader. - To regularly monitor repeated negative behaviour and action taken within their assigned Year Group(s). - To regularly monitor and support the Damascus Centre, Reflection Centre and Removal Room - To communicate action taken to the relevant staff. - To review the policy and ensure any changes are communicated with all stakeholders. - 4.7 The expectations of the Governing Body: